victorchall/EveryDream2trainer/doc/TRAINING.md

 Be careful with editing the json file, as any syntax errors will cause the program to crash.
 You might want to use a json validator to check your file before running it.
 You can use an online validator such as https://jsonlint.com/ or look at it in VS Code.

+One particular note is if your path to data_root or resume_ckpt has backslashes they need to use double \\ or single /.
+There is an example train.json in the repo root.

 ## Running from the command line with arguments

 I recommend you copy one of the examples below and keep it in a text file for future reference.
 Your settings are logged in the logs folder, but you'll need to make a command to start training.